Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Since dogs affected by pancreatitis tend to have diarrhea and vomiting they are often dehydrated and require fluids and electrolytes.
 This is accomplished by giving dogs fluid through the skin or intravenously.
 This is often the best option since drinking may cause further vomiting.

 Because the pancreas is already inflamed, food can aggravate the inflammation.
 Giving the pancreas rest is very important.
 For this reason, dogs are put on NPO.
-This acronym means ''Nil per os'' a Latin saying that means ''nothing by mouth''.
-Per the vet's orders this means fasting the dog for some time until the pancreas recovers.
+This acronym means ''Nil per os'', a Latin phrase that means ''nothing by mouth''.
+Per the vet's orders, this means fasting the dog for some time until the pancreas recovers.

 Medications to stop vomiting are often prescribed.

 If pancreatitis is a side effect of a medication, it should be stopped according to the vet's advice.